mattdentremont/design-project/README.md

 # design-project
 Term 5 Junior Design Project w/ Luke Kelly
 A dungeon crawler game where you encounter nightmares of computer engineering.

 Included with the package is a .jar file.
 Running this should run the game.
 If this does not work for some reason, a tried and true method that works for us is just to import the project into intelliJIDEA (other IDEs may work), and run the DeskTopLauncher.java file.
-Also submitted is a .zip folder.
-This is the project folder.
-Extract this folder to see the code within.
 The code that we wrote is contained in libGDX\core\src\com\game.

 The game requires a keyboard with qwerty keys and arrow keys.